rubyatscale/code_ownership/README.md

 A `CODEOWNERS` file defines who owns specific files or paths in a repository.
 When you run `bin/codeownership validate`, a `.github/CODEOWNERS` file will automatically be generated and updated.

+If the `CODEOWNERS_PATH` environment variable is set, codeowners will use that path to generate the `CODEOWNERS` file.
+For example, `CODEOWNERS=docs` will generate `docs/CODEOWNERS`.

 ## Proper Configuration & Validation

 CodeOwnership comes with a validation function to ensure the following things are true: